Devang2304/Task-Management-Application/README.md

 # MERN Task-Management-Application
-Task given during the applying for MCS internship.
  Click on the live link to see the demo.
 Thanks for visiting !<br>
 A MERN application for basic tasks management.

 [**LIVE LINK**](https://taskmanagementapp-c97a.onrender.com)